 One of the most important and intriguing archaeological sites in Greece, Akrotiri is a remarkably well preserved Bronze Age town, submerged under a blanket of volcanic ash three and a half thousand years ago

 An outpost of the Minoan empire, which held sway over the southern Aegean during the Bronze Age, Akrotiri was a thriving and surprisingly advanced town near the southern coast of Santorini.
-It was destroyed sometime around 1500 BC, when a massive volcanic eruption tore a hole in the centre of the island, burying the town under ash and sending a devastating tsunami towards Crete.
+It was destroyed sometime around 1500 BC, when a massive volcanic eruption tore a hole in the center of the island, burying the town under ash and sending a devastating tsunami towards Crete.

-The Theran Eruption of the mid second millennium BC was one of the biggest ever recorded, devastating the Minoan civilization and reported as far away as China.
+The Theran Eruption of the mid-second millennium BC was one of the biggest ever recorded, devastating the Minoan civilization and reported as far away as China.

 Remarkable frescoes were recovered, depicting scenes of animals and seascapes, abstract decorations, flowers and human figures, including images of young boys boxing and a fisherman holding his catch fresh from the Mediterranean.
-These are now on display in the National Archaeological Museum in Athens, while more artefacts can be seen locally, at the museum in Santorini's capital, Fira.
+These are now on display in the National Archaeological Museum in Athens, while more artifacts can be seen locally, at the museum in Santorini's capital, Fira.

-Prehistoric Town of Akrotiri
+Prehistoric Town of Akrotiri,